ibm-garage/node-garage-utils/README.md

 The full pathname of the application's entry point -- the file that was originally run, not included.

+#### appEnv.version

+The version of the application, as read from the `package.json` file in the application's root directory (undefined if there is no version or no `package.json` file at all).

 #### appEnv.isSpec()

 Returns true when running under the Mocha test runner, false otherwise.